Orchestrate dbt Projects with SQLMesh in Kestra

 It’s important that we have the following properties configured:

-- Provide the GCP service account JSON file so that the task is able to connect to your GCP account in order to access BigQuery.
-Check out the dedicated guide on how to add it.
+• Provide the GCP service account JSON file so that the task can connect to your GCP account to access BigQuery.
+See the dedicated guide on how to add it.
 This file is referenced in the dbt project file.

 Once the task is created and configured correctly, save the flow.